linaGirl/request-rate-limiter/README.md

     var limiter = new RateLimiter({
           rate: 60              // requests per interval,
                                 // defaults to 60
-        , interval: 30          // interval for the rate x
+        , interval: 30          // interval for the rate, x
                                 // requests per interval,
                                 // defaults to 60
-        , backoffCode: 429      // backoff when this status is
+        , backoffCode: 429      // back off when this status is
                                 // returned, defaults to 429
-        , backoffTime: 10       // backoff for n seconds,
+        , backoffTime: 10       // back off for n seconds,
                                 // defauts to rate/5
         , maxWaitingTime: 300   // return errors for requests
                                 // that will have to wait for